googlearchive/firebase-simple-login/README.md

 The source files are located at `/js/src/simple-login/`.
-Once you've made a change in one of those files, run `grunt build` to generate the distribution files - `firebase-simple-login.js` and `firebase-simple-login-debug.js` - which are written to the `/dist/` directory.
+Once you've made a change in one of those files, run `grunt build` to generate the distribution files - `firebase-simple-login.js` and `firebase-simple-login-debug.js` - which are written to the root directory.

 You can run the test suite via the command line by running `grunt test`.
 This will run both the Jasmine and Casper test suites.
 If you just want to run one, use `grunt test:jasmine` or